 10. Copenhagen, Denmark

 With its cobblestoned streets, historic palaces, and pastel townhouses, Copenhagen is an underrated beauty.
-Most of the city’s colorful townhouses are located alongside the picturesque Nyhavn Canal.
+Most of the city’s colourful townhouses are located alongside the picturesque Nyhavn Canal.
 These buildings were built in the 17th and 18th centuries for the city’s middle-class residents.

 11. Santorini, Greece

 White and blue – two colours that always come to mind when you think of Santorini.
 This Greek island’s twin colour scheme has become synonymous with it.
 In the evenings, as the sky dons a colourful carpet of pink, orange, yellow and purple, the island’s whitewashed houses radiantly pop-out creating an ethereal scene!

 Colmar is the kind of French town you’d imagine Belle, from the Beauty and Beast, to hail from.
 It’s a real-life medieval fairytale town complete with lazily flowing canals bordered with colourful little timber houses and cobblestone streets.

 Havana’s colourful colonial architecture is an integral part of the city’s identity.
 In fact, it takes Havana’s topical vibrancy up a notch!
 Even though the city is slowly though steadily shifting to modernity, it’s old school Art-Deco buildings continue to stand strong as a reminder of its past.